scottpetrovic/krita-org-hugo/content/en/extra/2015/how-to-back-a-kickstarter.md

 ![](images/how-to-back-1.jpg)

 **Step 1: Back the KickStarter Page**
 Kickstarter only has an English website, so all screenshots will be in English.
-If you use Google Chrome, you might be able to right click on the pages and click “Translate to xxx”.
+If you use Google Chrome, you might be able to right click on the pages and click "Translate to xxx".
 This will make these steps much easier.
-Visit the [KickStarter page](http://www.kickstarter.com) and click the “Back This Project" button
+Visit the [KickStarter page](http://www.kickstarter.com) and click the "Back This Project" button

 ![](images/how-to-back-2.jpg)